kristus310/Gordle/README.md

 # Gordle
 ![gordlelogo](https://github.com/user-attachments/assets/33266bac-43cb-44f0-8d56-3c61f13ea30a)
-## Go-Wordle

-Gordle is a simple and minimalistic fun word puzzle game inspired by **Wordle** and built in **Go** and with GUI frameworkf **Fyne**!
+Gordle (Go-Wordle) is a simple and minimalistic fun word puzzle game inspired by **Wordle** and built in **Go** and with GUI frameworkf **Fyne**!
 It is a fun but also logic!
 Test your English vocabulary!
 This project is still in development!

 ---